What’s the lowdown?

 For some, yes.
-Research has found that one of the newer types of combined contraceptive pill, which contains drospirenone, can improve PMS symptoms.
+Research has found that newer types of combined contraceptive pill, which contain drospirenone, can improve PMS symptoms.
 For those suffering with PMDD, the research is encouraging, and suggests it could help in some cases.

 This type of pill may be the first treatment most people who menstruate are offered when they see their doctor about PMS or PMDD, and they may be advised to take it continuously to improve symptom management.